simo2409/remote_backup/README.markdown

 =============

 remote_backup is a simple 'day-to-day backupper' tool to make backup of a directory and store it locally or remotely (using FTP).
-Backups are compressed creating a tar.gz file.
+Backups are compressed creating a tar.gz file. remote_backup is built to create and manage daily backups, it's a strong assumption in the whole code.

 Before using remote_backup you need to edit his config.yml file where there are all settings.